Ollie-Pearce/rustmc/README.md

 ```

 ### Time to verify:
-All times were taken from the `time ./verify_crate` command and include building, linking, transformation and verification
+All times were taken from the `time ./verify_crate` command and include building, linking, transformation and verification.
+All crates were given a timeout of one hour per test other than

 - atomic_float: 0m6.746s
 - spin: 12m4.211s